Daylight saving time can be bad for your health

 (CNN)Daylight saving time is Sunday, and losing sleep after clocks "spring forward" an hour could be more than just an annoyance.
 This small time shift can significantly raise the risk of health-related issues.

-A recent study found that the overall rate for stroke was 8% higher in the two days after daylight saving time.
+A 2016 study found that the overall rate for stroke was 8% higher in the two days after daylight saving time.
 Cancer victims were 25% more likely to have a stroke during that time, and people older than 65 were 20% more likely to have a stroke.

 The researchers, based in Finland, compared the rate of stroke in more than 3,000 people hospitalized the week after a daylight saving time shift to the rate of stroke in more than 11,000 people hospitalized two weeks before or after the week of transition.